faqs

 Who can participate?

-- Any medical student enrolled in a Texas medical school who has completed their first year.
+• Any first- or second-year medical student enrolled in a Texas medical school who has completed their first year.

 How long is the preceptorship?

-- The preceptorship program is two to four consecutive weeks.
-Rotations vary based on student schedule, school requirements for credit and preceptor schedules.
+• The preceptorship program is two to four weeks.
+Rotations vary based on student schedule, school requirements for credit, and preceptor schedules.

 Will I be paid a stipend?